philrz/zed-datasource/README.md

-# Grafana Zed Data Source Plugin
+# Zed Data Source for Grafana

 This repository contains a prototype [data source plugin](https://grafana.com/grafana/plugins/?type=datasource) for [Grafana](https://grafana.com/) to allow the plotting of time-series data